Diane Rehm: Personal life

-Rehm married John Rehm, her second husband, in 1959; he was working at the State Department, where she was working as a secretary.
+Rehm married John Rehm, her first husband, in 1959; he was working at the State Department, where she was working as a secretary.
 John Rehm died June 23, 2014, after he stopped eating and drinking to end his suffering from Parkinson's disease.
 After his death, Rehm became a staunch advocate for medical aid in dying, arguing that no one should suffer needlessly in the way that her husband did.

 She has two adult children, David and Jennifer, and two grandchildren.
 On October 14, 2017, Diane Rehm and John Hagedorn were married at the Washington National Cathedral.

 In 1998, Rehm began having difficulty speaking normally.
 Eventually, she was treated at Johns Hopkins Hospital and was diagnosed with spasmodic dysphonia, a neurological condition that affects the quality of her voice.
 The condition is treatable but not curable.
 After a short break, Rehm's career continued and her radio show went on until December 2016.

+Rehm is a practicing Episcopalian.
+She was close friends with Jane Holmes Dixon, the second woman to be consecrated as a bishop in the Episcopal Church, who she met while attending St. Patrick's Episcopal Church in Washington.

 Career

 Rehm began her radio career in 1973 as a volunteer for WAMU's The Home Show.
 In 1979, she took over as the host of WAMU's morning talk show, Kaleidoscope, which was renamed The Diane Rehm Show in 1984.

-Rehm has interviewed many political and cultural figures, including John McCain, Barack Obama, Madeleine Albright.
+Rehm has interviewed many political and cultural figures, including John McCain, Barack Obama, and Madeleine Albright.
 She has said that her most touching interview was with Fred Rogers of the PBS program Mister Rogers' Neighborhood, conducted just before his death.
 Rehm has described her interviews with Bill Clinton and Hillary Clinton to have been "amazing experiences."

 She has written three autobiographical books.
 The first, Finding My Voice, dealt with her traditional upbringing in a Christian Arab household, her brief first marriage and divorce, her 50-year marriage to John Rehm, raising her children, the first 20 years of her radio career, and her battles with depression, and spasmodic dysphonia.
 Together with John Rehm she co-wrote Toward Commitment: A Dialogue About Marriage, which was published in 2002.

 Her memoir, On My Own, was published by Alfred A. Knopf in 2016.

 The final broadcast of The Diane Rehm Show was aired on December 23, 2016.
+Rehm remained on the WAMU payroll as she started her podcast.
+During an all-staff meeting in 2024, she criticized the station's decision to shutter DCist and lay off staff.
+In March 2025, Rehm announced she had taken a buyout from American University.
+Her last day is May 2.